 We currently have no experience or capacity for manufacturing drug products in volumes that would be necessary to support commercial sales and we can provide no assurance that we will be able to do so successfully.
-We depend on a few outside suppliers for manufacturing and a single manufacturer for commercial supply.
+We depend on a single manufacturer for commercial supply of Soliris and a few outside vendors for other manufacturing services, such as packaging, vialing and labeling.
 We acquired a commercial-scale manufacturing plant in Smithfield, Rhode Island in July 2006.
 However, that plant is not currently approved by the FDA or other regulatory agencies to manufacture Soliris or our other drug candidates.
 We expect that it will be at least until 2010 before product from the plant is approved for commercial sale in the United States.
 We have no experience in developing commercial-scale manufacturing similar to anticipated production in Smithfield, Rhode Island.
 We can provide no assurance that we will be able to develop the Smithfield, Rhode Island site into a plant capable of manufacturing our drug products under conditions required by the FDA or foreign regulatory agencies on a timely basis, if at all.
 Our plant in Smithfield, Rhode Island will be subject to FDA inspection and approval before we can begin sales of Soliris manufactured in this facility, and we will continue to be subject to ongoing FDA inspections thereafter.
-Our Smithfield, Rhode Island plant will also be subject to European regulatory inspection thereafter.
+Our Smithfield, Rhode Island plant will also be subject to ongoing European regulatory inspection thereafter.